Seamful XAI: Operationalizing Seamful Design in Explainable AI: Seamful XAI Design Process

-Broadly, our design process has three steps (Fig.~\ref{fig:process123steps}): envisioning breakdowns, anticipating the seams, and designing with seams.
 Below we propose how each step should be performed and share rationales behind our proposal.
 In Fig.~\ref{fig:mural_design_process}, we present the whiteboard used in our study to facilitate the process to provide a visual illustration for these steps.
 These steps should be interpreted as a suggested starting point to engage in designing seamful XAI instead of a prescriptive guidance.
 In this section, we use the term ``stakeholders'' to broadly refer to practitioners and end-users.
 Even though in the empirical study we mainly focused on practitioners’ perspective, this process can also involve end-users in a participatory manner.
-For example, they can be involved in the same session with the practitioners to engage in a dialogue to co-anticipate and design with the seams.
+For example, they can be involved in the same session with the practitioners to engage in a dialogue to co-anticipate and design with seams.